Plutustrades Review – A Crypto Trading Scam!

 Plutustrades Review: About the company

-According to their About us page, Plutus Trades is an investment platform for investors in cryptocurrency that offers services to clients around the world through its technology, support, and diversified approach to cryptocurrency.
+According to their About Us page, Plutus Trades is an investment platform for investors in cryptocurrency that offers services to clients worldwide through its technology, support, and diversified approach to cryptocurrency.

 It was founded in 2007 and is headquartered in London, with additional offices in Canada, France, Brazil, Singapore, and Germany.

-However, according to Whois.com, the domain Plutustrades.com was registered through NameCheap, Inc. on April 10, 2022 for one year.
-In other words, they have only been around for 6-7 months at the time of writing this.
+However, according to Whois.com, Plutustrades.com was registered through NameCheap, Inc. on April 10, 2022, for one year.
+In other words, they have only been around for 6-7 months when writing this.

-And in their Contact page we do not find any physical addresses or phone numbers, but only a Telegram account, an email address (support@plutustrades.com) and a contact form.
+And on their Contact page, we do not find any physical addresses or phone numbers, only a Telegram account, an email address (support@plutustrades.com), and a contact form.
 They also have a live chat widget.

-The only Winko James we could find on LinkedIn however is a web designer from Draper, Utah, who works for Shell.
+However, the only Winko James we could find on LinkedIn, is a web designer from Draper, Utah, who works for Shell.

 CNCIntel Banner

-Plutustrades claims to use sophisticated technology to secure user’s data and fast processing data and transactions.
-It also has a 2FA security system and diversified approach to risk management and their main objective is to meet the needs of cryptocurrency projects and users, and to provide access to investment products.
+Plutustrades claims to use sophisticated technology to secure users’ data and fast data processing and transactions.
+It also has a 2FA security system and diversified approach to risk management, and its main objective is to meet the needs of cryptocurrency projects and users and to provide access to investment products.

 Plutustrades Investment Plans

-Plutustrades offers four investment plans: Starter Plan, Silver Plan, Gold Plan, Diamond Plan.
+Plutustrades offers four investment plans: Starter Plan, Silver Plan, Gold Plan, and Diamond Plan.

 • Starter Plan requires a minimum deposit of $500, with a maximum deposit of $1,400, and has a duration of 24 hours.
 It offers a daily return of 60%.